Charmaine Clarke, Member for the South West region

 She went about the work of recording and protecting cultural heritage sites, mentored by many Elders throughout the state and is now a lecturer at Federation University in the Graduate Certificate in Community Services, teaching Aboriginal students from around Victoria, and also contributes to our understanding of Aboriginal Family Violence as a researcher in the South-West.

-Aunty Charmaine’s biggest influence is her mother, Eliza Saunders, with whom she spent many hours walking country and listening to her speak of our history, our culture and our responsibilities.
+“My biggest influence, however, is my mother (Eliza Saunders), who I spent many hours walking Country with and listening to her speak of our history, our culture and our responsibilities,” Aunty Charmaine says.

-Since then Aunty Charmaine has worked for over 32 years in many areas including State and Federal cultural heritage protection, environmental and social policy development, justice, mental health and family violence.
+“It was that responsibility I took with me when I called for a Treaty in my campaign for the Senate in 1998.
+“I have worked for over 32 years in many areas, including State and Federal cultural heritage protection, environmental and social policy development, justice, mental health and family violence.”

-“I am honoured to be an Assembly representative for the South West and I look forward to continuing the work of building a strong treaty framework, so that communities can be empowered to implement their own treaty negotiations at the grass roots level.” — Aunty Charmaine Clarke
+“I am honoured to be an Assembly representative for the South-West and I look forward to continuing the work of building a strong Treaty framework, so that communities can be empowered to implement their own Treaty negotiations at the grass roots level.”